LockeErasmus/qpmr/docs/roadmap.md

 ## Questions for Tomas

 - in the context of asymptotical properties of chains, can we obtain asymptote for neutral segment?
+- argument principle and zeros located precisely on boundaries
+- what is the reason for ds <- 1/3*ds rule

 ## Simillar python libraries